Reduce tab clutter - prevent duplicate tabs, quickly search & switch tabs, and more...

 NEW: List all duplicate tabs, close them directly from list.
 (For supporters only initially)

-Tune the core functionality using options - whitelist websites or domains to allow duplicates, or (in beta) use a blacklist to only block duplicates on certain websites.
+Tune the core functionality using options - add websites or domains to allow-list to allow duplicates, or use the block-list to only block duplicates on certain websites.

 1. Quick Tab Search (Ctrl/Command + Shift + L)